2008 United States House of Representatives elections in Idaho

 The 2008 congressional elections in Idaho were held on November 4, 2008 to determine who would represent the state of Idaho in the United States House of Representatives, coinciding with the presidential and senatorial elections.
-Representatives are elected for two-year terms; those elected will serve in the 111th Congress from January 3, 2009 until January 3, 2011.
+Representatives are elected for two-year terms; those elected were to serve in the 111th Congress from January 3, 2009 until January 3, 2011.

-Idaho has two seats in the House, apportioned according to the 2000 United States Census.
+Idaho has two seats in the House, apportioned according to the 2000 United States census.
 Representatives are elected for two-year terms.
 Its 2007–09 congressional delegation consisted of two Republicans.
-In the 2008 elections, District 1 was won by Democrat Walt Minnick, so Idaho's delegation to the 111th Congress consists of one Republican and one Democrat.
+In the 2008 elections, District 1 was won by Democrat Walt Minnick, so Idaho's delegation to the 111th Congress consisted of one Republican and one Democrat.
 CQ Politics had forecasted District 1 to be at some risk for the incumbent party.
-As of 2024, this was the last time a Democrat was elected to congress from Idaho.

-The statewide primary elections were held May 27, 2008.
+As of 2024, this was the only time since 1992 that a Democrat was elected to congress from Idaho.
+Primary elections were held May 27, 2008.